 The KSOP consists of two components.
-One component is a profit sharing plan under Section 401(k) of the Internal Revenue Code ("IRC").
-The other component is a qualified stock bonus plan under IRC 401(a) and an employee stock ownership plan under IRC 4975(e)(7).
+One component is a profit sharing plan under IRC Section 401(k).
+The other component is a qualified stock bonus plan under IRC Section 401(a) and an employee stock ownership plan under IRC Section 4975(e)(7).
 The KSOP is subject to the provisions of ERISA.

-The KSOP holds common shares of the Company obtained through the proceeds of a loan from the Company (Note 8), and holds the stock in a trust.
+The KSOP holds, in a trust, common shares of the Company obtained through the proceeds of a loan from the Company (Note 8).
 The borrowing is being repaid over a period of 20 years using contributions from the Bank to the trust fund.
-As the KSOP makes each payment of principal and interest, an appropriate percentage of stock is allocated to eligible employees' accounts in accordance with applicable regulations under the IRC.
-The borrowing is collateralized by unallocated shares of stock.
+As the KSOP makes each payment of principal and interest, an appropriate percentage of Company common stock is allocated to eligible employees' accounts in accordance with applicable regulations under the IRC.
+The borrowing is collateralized by unallocated shares of Company common stock.
 The Company has no rights against shares once they are allocated under the KSOP.
-Accordingly, the financial statements of the KSOP present separately the assets and liabilities and changes therein pertaining to the accounts of employees with vested rights in allocated stock ("Allocated") and stock not yet allocated to employees ("Unallocated").
+Accordingly, the financial statements of the KSOP present separately the assets and liabilities and changes therein pertaining to the accounts of employees with vested rights in allocated stock ("allocated") and stock not yet allocated to employees ("unallocated").
 Principal Trust Company ("Principal" or "Trustee") serves as the trustee of the KSOP.